tventura97/FastAI/README.md

 # FastAI

-#repo for jupyter notebooks used in FastAI course
+## Repo for files used in fast.ai course